a1eko/mix/INSTALL.md

 	sudo pkz clean

-Delete unneeded files in `/usr/sources`.
+Delete unneeded files in `/usr/sources` (nothing is required by the system).

 Get the CRUX ports and build the rest of the system.
-Use `*.mix` files in `/usr/sources` for building optional packages in proper order.
-Be careful with toolchain packages, i.e. *binutils*, *gcc*, *glibc*, and *linux-headers*, they don't need to be upgraded.
-In CRUX ports that use *pkgutils* during the build, replace string "`pkginfo -i`" with "`pkz -i list`".
-MiX packages from the `ports/` directory overwrite corresponding CRUX ports.
+Ports can be copied to `/usr/packages` without the leading subdirectories `core/`, `opt/` etc. Use `*.mix` files from `mix/sources/` for building optional packages in proper order.
+Be careful with toolchain packages, i.e. *binutils*, *gcc*, *glibc*, and *linux-headers* don't need to be upgraded.
+Often *perl* is difficult to upgrade too and it is better to keep the installation version of it.
+In CRUX ports which use *pkgutils* during the build, replace the string "`pkginfo -i`" with "`pkz -i list`".
+MiX packages from the `mix/ports/` directory should replace corresponding CRUX ports.
+It is recommended to overwrite them in `/usr/packages` to avoid confusion.
+MiX and CRUX packages are to be upgraded regularly to keep the system up-to-date.

 Alexander Kozlov <akozlov@kth.se>